Creswick: History

-The area was inhabited by the Dja Dja Wurrung people before white settlement.
+The area was inhabited by the Aboriginal Dja Dja Wurrung people before European settlement.
 The pioneer white settlers were Henry, Charles and John Creswick, three brothers who started a large sheep station in 1842.

 Creswick is a former gold-mining town, established during the Victorian gold rushes in the 1850s.
 The Post Office opened in September 1854.
 It was named Creswick's Creek until around 1857.
 The population reached a peak of 25,000 during the gold rush.
 Today, local industries include forestry, grazing and agriculture.

 Creswick was the site of the New Australasian Gold Mine disaster on 12 December 1882, Australia's worst mining disaster in which 22 men drowned.

 The Creswick Magistrates' Court closed in January 1983, not having been visited by a Magistrate since 1976.